interfacekun/myskynet/README.md

 For FreeBSD , use gmake instead of make.

-## Test
+## Test MySQL

 Run these in different consoles:

 ```
-./skynet examples/config	# Launch first skynet node  (Gate server) and a skynet-master (see config for standalone option)
+./skynet examples/sgateconfig	# Launch first skynet node  (Gate server) and a skynet-master (see config for standalone option)
-./3rd/lua/lua examples/client.lua 	# Launch a client, and try to input hello.
+./3rd/lua/lua examples/sclient.lua 	# Launch a client, and try to input hello.
 ```

 ## About Lua version